logzio/logz-docs/_source/user-guide/users/single-sign-on/index.md

 For example:
 If someone is part of an "User" group and an "Admin" group, they'll receive admin permissions.

+The same group can be used across multiple accounts, and it needs to be added to each account separately.
+Those who are members of the group will have access to the accounts on which the group is configured.

 ## Available identity providers